Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-2/Challenge-2.md

 ## Challenge Objectives:

-> **Note**: Use the same GitHub repository which you created in the last challenge.
+> **Note**: Use the same GitHub repository that you created in the last challenge.

 1. **Implement Code Scanning and CodeQL:**

    - Enable Code scanning for the repository.
    - Configure CodeQL analysis in the workflow to the existing GitHub.
-   - Resolve the generated alerts if any.
+   - Resolve the generated alerts, if any.

 2. **Implement Repository security advisories:**
-   -  Set up Repository security advisories features for App.js package.
-Use `devsecops/src/TailwindTraders.Ui.Website/src/App.js` path while configuring the affected products.
+   -  Set up Repository security advisory features for App.js package.
+Use the `devsecops/src/TailwindTraders.Ui.Website/src/App.js` path while configuring the affected products.

 ## Success criteria: